Bridge the Calling Gap with Zoom Phone

 Looking to the future

-Today, with Zoom delivered by Lumen customers can call and receive calls from other users within Zoom Phone.
-To be able to call someone external to Zoom requires the cloud PBX to be tied to an external telecom service in order to interoperate with the PSTN.
+Today, with Zoom delivered by Lumen customers can make and receive calls from other users within Zoom Phone.
+To call place an external call from Zoom, the cloud PBX must connect to an external telecom service in order to interoperate with the PSTN.
 Lumen customers can bring their own carrier to make inbound and outbound calls, leverage Zoom calling plans or bundle with Lumen Voice Complete.

 Today’s new normal of multimedia, meetings-based collaboration is supplanting how we are used to communicating.
 But co-workers, customers and business associates still need to stay connected, wherever they’re working from.
 Cloud calling is an ideal solution that fills the gap between the desk set and UC&C, enabling businesses to meet needs today and well into the future.